 Hi, I’m Dominik Moritz

 During my first year at UW, I received support from the Fulbright program.
-Until 2013, I studied IT-Systems Engineering at Hasso Plattner Institute at the University of Potsdam, Germany.
+In 2013, I received my B.S. from Hasso Plattner Institute.
 I am a scholar of the German National Academic Foundation.
-I have worked with the Open Knowledge Foundation, Google, Google Research, and Microsoft Research.
+I have worked with the Open Knowledge Foundation, Google Research, and Microsoft Research.
 Details are in my CV.